 If you are injured by a drunk driver who was intoxicated and operating the vehicle on-the-job (i.e., in the course and scope of their employment), then you may be able to bring an independent action against their employer for negligent hiring and supervision.
 Employers have a responsibility to evaluate the drunk driving history of employees who will be operating vehicles for work, and further, to supervise employees to ensure that they are not “under the influence” while operating vehicles for work.

-Contact Our Fort Lauderdale Car Crash Law Firm for a Free Consultation
+Contact Our Fort Lauderdale Drunk Driving Accident Law Firm for a Free Consultation

 If you’ve sustained injuries in a motor vehicle accident involving a drunk driver, then you may be entitled to significant damages as compensation for your injuries and losses.
 Drunk driving accident claims are full of unique challenges and opportunities — as such, it’s critical that you work with an experienced Fort Lauderdale drunk driving accident lawyer for comprehensive guidance on how to not only successfully obtain compensation, but also to maximize that recovery.